huaweicloud/huaweicloud-csi-driver/docs/cloud-config.md

 ### Global

+* `region` Required.
+This is the Huawei Cloud region.

+* `access-key` Required.
+The access key of the Huawei Cloud to use.

+* `secret-key` Required.
+The secret key of the Huawei Cloud to use.

+* `project-id` Optional.
+The Project ID of the Huawei Cloud to use.
+See [Obtaining a Project ID](https://support.huaweicloud.com/intl/en-us/api-evs/evs_04_0046.html)

 * `cloud` Optional.
 The endpoint of the cloud provider.
 Defaults to 'myhuaweicloud.com'.

 * `auth-url` Optional.
 The Identity authentication URL.
 Defaults to 'https://iam.{cloud}:443/v3/'.

-* `region` Required.
-This is the Huawei Cloud region.

-* `access-key` Required.
-The access key of the Huawei Cloud to use.

-* `secret-key` Required.
-The secret key of the Huawei Cloud to use.

-* `project-id` Required.
-Default Enterprise Project ID for supported resources.

 ### Vpc